When marketers get a taste of unbelievable engagement from a video, the realization hits them: they need a solid video content marketing strategy.

 Start with your favorite audience insights tool.
 Going with the running shoes website example again, let’s say that this website used the Facebook Audience Insights tool and found that a substantial part of their audience also follows Whole Foods Market.

 Next, we’ll check out the type of video content Whole Foods produces and how it performs.

 A video about bees or healthy breakfast tips may be a great choice – and look at how Whole Foods highlights relevant influencers.

 Cliffhangers genuinely stand the test of time.
 Even in the era of Netflix with binge-worthy content on-demand, writers and producers still include cliffhangers to keep viewers hooked.

 There is a heap of sales clutter on the Internet that is actively annoying and repelling your customers.
 Don’t let your brand be that guy – instead, your video should be centered around the story and not the sale, writes Clodagh O’Brien.

 With these tips, you can create engaging videos even for topics you may assume are boring for your audience – like the details of how your app works or troubleshooting software.

 However, choosing interesting topics is much more reassuring.
 Review your customer emails for questions or see what people in your industry are talking about on Twitter to find inspiration for your video content marketing.

 Stumped for topic ideas?
 BuzzSumo can help.
 Run your topic through our Youtube Analyzer to see what people are sharing through video marketing insights.
-We have a free seven-day trial to get you started, too – no strings attached!
+We have a free 30-day trial to get you started, too – no strings attached!